 - Photograph and upload your receipt

 I love saving money, especially if it happens when I’m purchasing items I need to buy anyway.
-This is why I also use other money-saving cash back apps/websites like Ebates and Caddle whenever possible.
+This is why I also use other money-saving cash back apps and websites like Rakuten, Caddle, and the Drop app whenever possible.

 About Checkout 51